 The Reel Shorts Film Festival celebrates short films and the filmmakers who make them by screening gems of storytelling brilliance from around the world, across Canada, and here in the Peace Region.
 We entertain audiences, and inspire, develop, and showcase Peace Region filmmakers, thus helping to grow a filmmaking community in northwest Alberta and northeast British Columbia.

 In 2006, Terry Scerbak attended the Edmonton International Film Festival as the Writer/Producer of a short film programmed in the Our Own Backyard series.
 She came back to Grande Prairie inspired to share some of the great short films she’d seen.
 As a volunteer with Grande Prairie Live Theatre, one of Canada’s largest nonprofit community theatres, she founded the Reel Shorts Film Festival with the first fest taking place in March 2007.
 It took place in April in 2008, 2009, and 2010, before opening on the first Wednesday in May from 2011 to 2014.
-In 2015, it opened on the first Tues in May and will move back a week in 2016 when it opens on the second Tuesday of May.
+In 2015, it opened on the first Tues in May and then moved to the second Tues in May starting in 2016.

 Since 2010, audiences have chosen their favorite film for the Audience Choice Award: